 Lord Selkirk School Division offers a unique International Student Program in a small, safe city, with many great opportunities for community involvement and academic pursuits.
 The program operates out of the Lord Selkirk Regional Comprehensive Secondary School — one of the largest high schools in Manitoba, with approximately 1,200 students.
-Younger international students are placed in our middle schools.
-The high school offers outstanding academic and vocational curricula with exceptional music programs, computer/business studies, advanced placement courses and many athletic and artistic opportunities.
+The high school offers outstanding academic and vocational curricula with exceptional music programs, computer/business studies, advanced placement courses, and many athletic and artistic opportunities.

 Our program is a friendly, personal program that offers the complete package – academic, cultural and athletic opportunities, with a strong emphasis on education and personal growth.
 Students will experience great improvement in their English, along with life-long memories and friendships.

 Program Established: 2000

-Programs Offered: Full Year, 1 Semester, Short Term, Summer Camp Placement
+Programs Offered: Full Year, 1 Semester and Short Term

 Language(s) of Study: English, French